AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 other fields), which may not be a simple scalar field, it can be

-a fermion field or even a vacuum fluctuating space-time curvature
+a fermion field or even a vacuum fluctuating field of curvature of space-time [174].

 fluctuations (which